Open Source Media Framework

-Open Source Media Framework (OSMF) is a deprecated free and open-source development framework for building video experiences on the web and desktop.
-OSMF is a pure ActionScript 3.0–based framework and is created by Adobe Systems.
+Open Source Media Framework (OSMF) is a deprecated free and open-source development framework for building video related functionality on the web and desktop.
+OSMF uses the ActionScript 3.0 programming language and is created by Adobe Systems.

-According to the OSMF website, the framework is designed for content publishers, developers, and Adobe Flash platform ecosystem partners.
-It is aimed at anyone who is incorporating video on their website.
-Furthermore, OSMF provides support for multiple media types including video, audio, images, and SWF files.
-The program supports plug-ins that enable additional features from third-party services, such as advertising insertion, rendering, tracking, reporting for analytics, and content delivery network (CDN) authentication.
+OSMF provides support for multiple media types including video, audio, images, and SWF files, as well as plug-ins that enable additional features from third-party services, such as advertising insertion, rendering, tracking, reporting for analytics, and content delivery network (CDN) authentication.

-OSMF supports RTMP and HTTP streaming, progressive download, sequential / parallel compositions of video with other media, layout inside / outside the video and audio player.